-- 5.2.4.1 EH&S will schedule two yearly pickups scheduled with one in May and one in December. - 5.2.4.2 Departments will provide a list of chemicals for pick-up to EH&S in April and November.
-This should include unwanted chemicals and unknown chemicals. - 5.2.4.3 Large-scale pick-ups (e.g., lab clean-outs) will be done by special arrangement. - 5.2.4.4 Improperly packaged or labeled waste will not be accepted.
+5.2.4.1 EHS will schedule two yearly pickups, at the end of each semester, with one in May and one in December.

+5.2.4.2 Departments will provide a list of chemicals for pick-up to EHS upon request This should include any unwanted or unidentified chemicals.

+5.2.4.3 Large-scale pick-ups (e.g., lab clean-outs) will be handled via special arrangement.

+5.2.4.4 Improperly packaged or labeled waste will not be accepted.

+5.2.4.5 Each department will be required to maintain a minimum of two trained individuals in order to ensure manifests are legally signed at the time of hazardous waste pick-up.
+Training can be coordinated through the EHS Office.